 political terms: Government is capped if you are talking about the regime currently in power as a decision-making entity, eg ‘The Government will decide on Tuesday’, but l/c in all other contexts, such as ‘a government-backed organisation’ or foreign governments.
 Cabinet, Cabinet ministers; Minister for Children, but ministers and ‘a ministerial aide’; Home Secretary, but former home secretary; Prime Minister and Deputy Prime Minister but acting/former prime minister.
 General Election is traditionally capped, but not local elections or by-election.
 Most publications cap Bill, Act, White Paper (draft Bill), Green Paper (discussion document), Private Member’s Bill.
 Usual constructions: Left-wing, Right-wing, the Left of the party, ‘he is on the far Left’, or ‘the far-Right grouping’.

 religious matters: God, but godfather etc. It is conventional to cap up ‘He/His’ in reference to God or Jesus.
 Heaven and Hell take caps only in a Christian context, so do not cap ‘this ice cream is heaven’ or ‘it’s hell out there’.
 An exception is ‘Hells Angels’ (no apostrophe).
 Christian, Christianity, but unchristian.
 Other religions also get the courtesy of a cap, eg Islam, Buddhism, as do their followers, eg Muslims, Buddhists.
-Satan has a cap, but not the devil.
+Satan has a cap, and so does the Devil if you are using it in the context of the 'individual' known as Satan, but not in phrases such as 'what the devil?' or 'the devil is in the detail'.
 Holy Grail takes caps only if you are referring to the bowl used by Jesus at the Last Supper (also caps).
 If you are talking about your common or garden holy grail, use l/c.
 Bible for the Christian holy text, but bible if it is being used in the sense of a reference work, such as ‘the gardener’s bible’.
 Also Torah, Koran and other holy books.
 Mecca for the Muslim holy city, but otherwise lower case, as in ‘a mecca for teenagers’.

 things named after people: where possible use lower case, eg beef wellington, caesarean (with or without ‘section’, and not ‘caesarian’), machiavellian, mackintosh or mac, morse code, sandwich, shanks’s pony, tarmac (for the road surface; see Trademarks) toby jug, wellington boot, but Pandora’s box.
 Svengali: Cap only if talking about the character in the novel; use l/c if you are talking, for example, about a ‘pop music svengali’.